 - Optimal level of debt: Pod Rate = 15%

 - Reasonably high debt: 15% < Pod Rate ≤ 25%

 - Excessively high debt: Pod Rate > 25%

-At the beginning of each Season, Beanstalk increases the Bean supply by deltaB if there was a liquidity and time weighted average shortage of Beans across the pools in the Oracle Whitelist over the previous Season.
+At the beginning of each Season, Beanstalk increases the Bean supply by deltaB if there was a liquidity and time weighted average shortage of Beans across the pools in the Oracle Whitelist over the previous Season, subject to the cap in EBIP-2.
 Essentially, Beanstalk will mint the number of Beans that need to be sold in the pools on the Oracle Whitelist to return the Bean price to a dollar.